 After ovulation, increased progesterone levels cause BBT to increase by about one half of one degree Fahrenheit.
 This is a much more reliable sign of ovulation than the BBT nadir.
 However, the rise in BBT can only confirm when ovulation has already occurred, and it is too late to conceive that cycle.
 Furthermore, while BBT is a good method for confirming that a cycle was ovulatory, it’s not a good method for determining the precise day that ovulation occurred.
 According to one study, the BBT rise occurs two or more days away from the day of ovulation3

-3. Cervical Mucus Changes
+3. Vaginal Discharge (aka Cervical Mucus) Changes

 In the days leading up to ovulation, estrogen levels increase, which changes the consistency of your cervical mucus.
 The closer you get to ovulation, the higher the water content of your mucus.
 You should notice your cervical mucus getting more slippery and clear as you approach ovulation.
 The most fertile cervical mucus resembles raw egg whites.
 After ovulation, high progesterone levels cause cervical mucus to quickly dry up.